Indigenous People’s Cultural Support Trust

 Amazon Tree Initiative

-There has been a series of delays to the further development of the tree nursery but with one of the Xavante in the community having just completed his University degree in agronomy they are ready to commence in 2018 and Emily is invited to visit and help get preparations under way.
+There has been a series of delays to the further development of the tree nursery but with one of the Xavante in the community having just completed his University degree in agronomy they are ready to commence and Emily is invited to visit and help get preparations under way.

 How Emily came to meet members of the Xavante tribe.